drivendataorg/nasa-pushback-runtime/README.md

 make test-submission
 ```

+Run `make help` for more information about the available commands as well as information on the official and built images that are available locally.

 Here's the process in a bit more detail:

 1. First, make sure you have set up the [prerequisites](#prerequisites).